 Indeed, past the Instagram-worthy cobbled streets and Georgian architecture we see today lie dark secrets that reflect Edinburgh’s grisly past.

-Here are 13 creepy facts about Edinburgh that you (probably) didn’t know to get into the spirit of Halloween.
+Here are 13 creepy facts about Edinburgh that you (probably) didn’t know.

 1. Princes Street Gardens was once a lake used to dump bodies into